swarch-2f-rootly/2f/Prototype_4/README.md

 5. **Response**: When a pod fails, the Kubernetes Service automatically routes traffic away from the failed pod to healthy replicas.
 The ReplicaSet detects the pod failure and automatically creates a new pod instance to replace it.
 The application continues routing traffic without interruption, maintaining service continuity.
 Kubernetes health checks, including liveness and readiness probes, ensure that only healthy pods receive traffic.
 The service remains available during pod failure with no service interruption for end users.

 6. **Response Measure**: Primary metrics include availability during failure (target > 99%), recovery time from pod failure to new pod ready (target < 60 seconds), request success rate during failure (target > 99%), and failover time for traffic to route to healthy replicas (target < 3 seconds).
-Measured results show 100% availability, recovery times of 14 seconds, and 100% request success rate.
+Measured results show 100% availability, recovery times of approximately 13-14 seconds, and 100% request success rate.

 **Baseline (Docker - Prototype 3):**

 In Docker Compose, the reverse-proxy is deployed as a single instance.
 When the reverse-proxy container is stopped, all traffic routing fails completely.
 The WAF cannot forward traffic to backend services because the reverse-proxy is the single entry point for internal routing.
 This creates a critical single point of failure, resulting in 0% availability for all user-facing services during the failure period.
 No automatic recovery mechanism exists, requiring manual intervention to restore service.
 All requests fail with connection errors or timeouts until the container is manually restarted.

+**Baseline Verification (GCP/GKE with 1 Replica):**

+To demonstrate that the SPOF issue persists even in Kubernetes when using only 1 replica, a test was conducted in GCP with the reverse-proxy scaled to 1 replica.
+When the single pod was deleted, the system experienced complete service unavailability during the pod recreation period.
+All requests failed for 13 seconds while the new pod was being created and became ready.
+The Kubernetes ReplicaSet automatically created a new pod, but with only 1 replica, there was no backup instance to handle traffic during the recreation period, resulting in 0% availability during the recovery window.
+This demonstrates that even Kubernetes automatic pod recreation does not eliminate the SPOF when only 1 replica is configured.

 **GKE Implementation (Prototype 4):**